| | |

 Here’s another fairly random recommendation: our tour guide bought us some pastries from a cafe called Siesmayer and told us they were the best pastries in Frankfurt.
 I haven’t tasted all the others, but I can certainly say I believe her because they were amazingly good!
 Definitely go there if you’re in the area!

 Cafe Siesmayer: Siesmayerstraße 59, right on the edge of the Palmgarten.
-Open Wednesday-Friday 8:00-17:00 (cake counter open until 18:00), Saturday-Sunday 9:00-18:00.
+Open Wednesday-Friday 8:00-17:00 (warm food until 16:00), Saturday-Sunday 9:00-18:00 (warm food until 17:00).
+Website.

 As I think you’ve seen, our very short visit to Frankfurt was only enough to get a small taste of the city, but it certainly made a good first impression.
 If you only have one or two days, I hope this article can help you choose what to see in Frankfurt.
 Let me know how it goes!